jtom38/templ-bulma/README.md

 ## Closing

-If you find this helpful, leave a ⭐️!
-If you find any issues or improvement, please create a PR.
+If you find this helpful, leave a ⭐️ and if you find any issues or improvement, please create a PR.